 Pupils have taster options in the Summer term and following pupil option interviews, pupils make choices of their preferred subjects.
 Learning in the options is accredited and is part of the three year rolling programme.

 Accreditation is internally verified and then is externally verified.
 In the autumn term pupils achievement is celebrated through an Awards Evening where families are invited to join in the special occasion.

-Pupils in Year 11 and older may have the opportunity to visit local colleges Coleg y Cymoedd in Nantgarw or Ystrad Mynach each week.
-They take part in courses with college tutors and are supported by school staff.
-Pupils benefit from visiting the colleges, enjoy the differnet courses on offer such as Painting and Decorating and enjoy the social interaction when they visit the refectory at lunch time.
+Pupils in Year 12 and older may have the opportunity to visit local colleges Coleg y Cymoedd in Nantgarw each week.
+YTC has a satellite base which they visit three days a week.
+They enjoy the social interaction when they visit the refectory at lunch time.

 The IDP ( Annual Review) in their final year is completed early in the autumn term, allowing as much time as is possible to put plans in place for the transition from school.